20 Top Things to Do in Hong Kong in 4 Days

 So I had trouble with taxi drivers and could not buy food from stalls since it was not always possible to find out about the ingredients (in case you have allergies, are vegan, etc., you had better check out some words beforehand).

-Wondering What you Can Do in Hong Kong?
+Wondering What to Do in Hong Kong?

 Actually, there is quite a lot to do and 4 days is not a lot to see and explore this hectic and crazy city, but I think you´ll be able to see many important places and sights within that 4 days (you could probably do many of these things in 3 days as well – if you do only one day trip, but 4 days in Hong Kong should be a minimum 🙂